odissei-data/ingestion-workflow-orchestrator/readme.md

 chapter will give a very short introduction on Dynaconf.
 For more information read the docs.

-To load the correct settings you set the environment like so:
+Use the `.env` file to set the environment to either development or production.

 > ENV_FOR_DYNACONF=development